AngeliaZddl/CSE15L_Lab_Report/Lab_Report_2.md

 ### Description

-Before the change, the code cannot skip the empty links.
-It will add an null in the list, a comma before the actual link but we only want to the actual links.
+Before the change, the code cannot skip the empty links since there's no condition to check if the parens have anything.
+Then it will add a null in the list, showing a comma before the actual link but we only want to the actual link.
 Then I add a if condition to check if the link is empty, which means nothing in parens.
 If not, nothing will be added to the list.

 # Third Code Changes
 ### Screenshot of the code change